kavishbaghel/learn-devops/terraform/README.md

 # Terraform Notes

 The purpose of these notes is to provide a reference for beginners who can go through each topic and understand the basics.
-Contents of the notes are as follows -
+Topics covered in the notes are as follows -

 1. [What is IaC?](./README.md/#what-is-infrastructure-as-code)
 2. [Infrastructure as Code(IaC) vs Configuration as Code(CaC)](./README.md/#cac-vs-iac)